builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 ---

-:warning: Anything that you allow to happen in software--will happen.
-It's only a matter of time.
-Including objects being initialized with improper values.
+:warning: Anything that you allow to happen in software, will happen.
+It's only a matter of time-including objects being initialized with improper values.

 ---